turingschool/career-development-curriculum/module_four/internal_external_review_guidelines.md

 * How does the cover letter communicate the student's interest in the job and ability to do it?
     * Hook: Does the first paragraph draw you in as the reader (i.e., what is memorable about the cover letter?
 What stands out about the student?)?
+    * Does the cover letter expand on the resume in a logical way?
+How do they highlight their relevant skills?
     * Does the cover letter describe value that the student can bring to the role/company?
-    * Does the cover letter expand on the resume in a logical way?

 Both the coach and fellow group members should provide feedback. **For coaches who have more than 1 group:** Make sure that the groups are clear on expectations so that they can review each other's resumes and cover letters on their own when you're with your other group

 After everyone has had a turn for review, please use the remaining time in the session to go over the External Review for which students should have prepared: